theappbusiness/TABResourceLoader/Documentation/Using failure models.md

 }
 ```

-TAB resource loader will still return a `.failure` case for this request but it may still contain the required model.
+TAB resource loader will still return a `NetworkResponse` enum with a `.failure` case for this request but it may still contain the required model.

 ### Defining the failure model